bdhamilton/askesis/planning.md

 * Allow teacher to add private notes to a student's account
   * Also _public_ notes?

+Here's a sketch of the [database design](./databasedesign.md).
+Here's a mockup of the [student view](./mockup.html) and the [teacher view](./mockup-backend.html).

-## Observations
+## Notes

 * The code to display a student's record should be reusable for both the student and the teacher.
-What changes is (1) a student can only see their own record, while the teacher can see everybody's; and (2) a student can edit their record, while the teacher can only read their record.
+What changes is (1) a student can only see their own record, while the teacher can see everybody's; and (2) a student can edit their record, while the teacher needs only to read.
+* The core of the entire program is a module that reads and updates a student's practice record.
+I should be able to write that now, given what I already know, except that I'll want to store the information in a database.